Prepare your plants for moving

 Not all plants however should be trimmed for example a cactus should be left alone as it does not react well to pruning this identifies the importance of researching weeks in advance to stamp out future issues after the move is complete.

-1 Week before
+1 Week before moving

 It is important to inspect the plants you have decided to bring on your move and this should be carried out the week before departing.
 The inspection should look for pests and diseases, if there are any failures then that plant should be left behind.
 An important factor to remember is to avoid chemicals in particular when the move is about to commence.